“I will not be pushed, filed, stamped, indexed, briefed, debriefed or numbered.”

 In addition, while obviously Orwellian, it’s easy to see how a few other sources also make their way into The Prisoner.
 Brave New World (sloganeering, hypnopedia), Player Piano (man tricks machine into destroying itself), and to an extent A Clockwork Orange (behavior modification), they’re all there.
 I’d argue there’s a generous amount of Wild Wild West quirkiness to be found here as well.

 This is not to suggest the series is without its flaws.
 Like James Bond, Number 6 can be profoundly shortsighted.
 For example, in the opening credits, we see Number 6’s resignation.
 He goes home to pack and leave.
 This is where he is gassed and kidnapped.
 Does he not think these people he has worked for are, I dunno, capable of something like that?
 Shouldn’t he have been prepared to leave without returning home?

 Then there’s Episode 3: A. B. and C. Number 6 wakes up to find a hypodermic mark on his wrist and deduces he’d been drugged the night before.
 That night the maid fixes him tea, and he drinks it!

 Or how about Episode 7: Many Happy Returns?
 Number 6 escapes and makes it back to London where he returns almost immediately to the very people who not only sent him to The Village in the first place, but also sent him back to it when he escaped in Episode 2: The Chimes Of Big Ben.

-This man does not have an impressive learning curve.
+This man does not have the impressive learning curve we might expect from someone who is otherwise so consistently clever.
 On the other hand, watching The Prisoner as just standard secret agent fare would be like reading Frankenstein as just a mad scientist story.
 Both have been described as parables, allegories, even morality plays.

 But how is this horror?